-Color psychology is a sub-field of behavioral psychology that focuses on how colors and human emotions, attitudes, and values associate with one another.
+Color psychology is a sub-field of behavioral psychology that focuses on how colors and human emotions, attitudes, and values associated with one another.
 It works around the premise that people respond to the sight of a specific color in a certain way.

 Understanding this phenomenon is a must for designers and marketers in general since they can take advantage of these associations to further whatever goals, motives, and agenda they have.

 Web designers, in particular, have to be quite adept at choosing the color to use for their web design solutions.
 They need to be able to choose the color that represents the brand of their clients best, among other things.